-I’ve been on Webb Simpson’s bag for eight years now.
-Last May was a career highlight when we won the Players Championship.
+I’ve been on Webb Simpson’s bag for 10 years now.
+It was a career highlight when we won the Players Championship.
 In doing so, we had to survive the famous island-green 17th.
 After birdieing 16 on Sunday, our lead was six, but it wasn’t time to exhale yet.
 We saw two days earlier what can happen on 17: In a tricky wind, Webb backed off his tee shot twice before clanking one off the bulkhead and into the water.
 We were able to sneak off with a double bogey—on a day when we were an incredible 11 under through 16 holes!

 Making the walk to 17 tee on Sunday, my goal was to make sure Webb got a mental break.
 I had a plan.
 I call it “premeditated sports talk.”
 Webber and I love sports, and when we get going on games or players, it gives us off-time from golf.
 So with 10,000 amped-up fans waiting on 17, I said to Webb, “I think the Rockets are gonna beat the Warriors, and here’s why.”
 I took the underdog, and Webb jumped right in: “Are you kidding me?
 Golden State has too many superstars.”
 We went on like this all the way to the tee.
 Webb thought I had lost my mind.
 It was all basketball, no golf.
 Mission accomplished.

 Before the round, I’d gotten the exact yardage on 17: We wanted to fly it 133 yards.
 The wind was out of the right, a little hurting.
 That’s a hard gap wedge for Webb, and that’s what we’d practiced on the range four hours earlier.
 (It’s nice when there are no surprises.)
 Webb was decisive, so I just gave him my standard send-off: “Be fully committed.”